JaneliaSciComp/SongExplorer/README.md

 annotate a new set of data to test against.

 The congruence between multiple human annotators can be quantified using the same procedure.
-Simply create "annotated-yyyymmddThhmmss-\<name\>.csv" files for each one.
+Simply create "annotated-<name>.csv" files for each one.
 The plot created by `Congruence` will include bars for the number of sounds labeled by all annotators (including DeepSong), only each annotator, and not by a given annotator.

-Much as one can examine the mistakes of a particular model with respect to sparsely annotated ground truth by clustering with "mistaken" as one of the `label types`, one can look closely at the errors in congruence between a model and a densely annotated test set by using "everyone|{tic,word}-{only,not}{1.0pr,annotator1,annotator2,...}".
-Note that the Congruence button generates a bunch of "disjoint.csv" files:
+Much as one can examine the mistakes of a particular model with respect to sparsely annotated ground truth by clustering with "mistaken" as one of the `label types`, one can look closely at the errors in congruence between a model and a densely annotated test set by using "everyone|{tic,word}-{only,not}{1.0pr,annotator1,annotator2,...}" as the `label types`.
+The Congruence button generates a bunch of "disjoint.csv" files:
 "disjoint-everyone.csv" contains the intersection of intervals that DeepSong and all annotators agreed upon; "disjoint-only.csv" files contain the intervals which only DeepSong or one particular annotator labelled; "disjoint-not.csv"